Microchips lined by living human cells that could revolutionize drug development, disease modeling and personalized medicine

 Wyss Institute researchers and a multidisciplinary team of collaborators have engineered microchips that recapitulate the microarchitecture and functions of living human organs, including the lung, intestine, kidney, skin, bone marrow and blood-brain barrier.
 These microchips, called ‘organs-on-chips’, offer a potential alternative to traditional animal testing.
 Each individual organ-on-chip is composed of a clear flexible polymer about the size of a computer memory stick that contains hollow microfluidic channels lined by living human cells interfaced with a human endothelial cell-lined artificial vasculature, and mechanical forces can be applied to mimic the physical microenvironment of living organs, including breathing motions in lung and peristalsis-like deformations in the intestine.
 Because the microdevices are translucent, they provide a window into the inner workings of human organs.

 With their ability to host and combine the different cell and tissue types making up human organs, organs-on-chips present an ideal microenvironment to mimic human-specific pathophysiologies and enable molecular and cellular scale analysis and identification of new therapeutic targets within an organ-level context in vitro.
-They even allow recreating therapeutically relevant interfaces like the blood-brain-barrier to facilitate discovery of new drug delivery platforms or culturing living microbiome for extended times in direct contact with living human intestinal cells to enable insights into how these microbes influence health and disease.
+They even allow recreating therapeutically relevant interfaces like the blood-brain-barrier to facilitate discovery of new drug delivery platforms or culturing living microbiome for extended times in direct contact with living human intestinal cells to enable insights into how these microbes influence health and disease or the modeling of infections with clinically relevant viruses to identify viral strategies and vulnerabilities.
+They also open up new possibilities to investigate how environmental factors like cigarette smoke affect tissue health and physiology in individual patients as shown in a smoking machine that precisely mimics human smoking behavior and its impact on human lung airway functions.

 To mimic the interconnectedness of organs within humans, Wyss researchers also have developed an automated instrument to link multiple organs-on-chips together by their common vascular channels.
 This instrument, designed to mimic whole-body physiology, controls fluid flow and cell viability while permitting real-time observation of the cultured tissues and the ability to analyze complex interconnected biochemical and physiological responses across ten different organs.
 This holistic “human body-on-a-chip” approach will be used to rapidly assess systemic responses to new drug candidates, providing higher-level information on their safety and efficacy.